sungeunDev/CoreData/Chap1/README.md

 # Chap 1.
 Your First Core Data App

-## ㅁ 챕터 1에서 배울 내용
+## ㅁ Todo
 - Model data using Xcode’s model editor
 - Add new records to Core Data
 - Fetch a set of records from Core Data
-- Display the fetched records using a table view.
+- Display the fetched records using a table view

 ## ㅁ Important contents